 The goals of estate planning can involve honoring the asset holder’s wishes for the distribution of assets after death and preserving divided assets.
 If not, adequately planned estate assets can be depleted through the probate process or subjected to creditor claims and tax liability.

 Further, they must be structured in a way that transfers assets to their intended beneficiaries.
 Unfortunately, there is not a one size fits all solution.
 Therefore, it is essential to consider the unique circumstances of the person requesting an estate plan.

 Estate planners try to avoid probate to reduce costs and make the distribution of the estate proceed more quickly.
-These tools and strategies that allow an estate asset to be transferred without the involvement of a probate court.
+These tools and strategies allow an estate asset to be transferred without the involvement of a probate court.

 Of these goals, preserving estate assets is perhaps the most important.
 Lawyers are involved in this area.
 Estate planning lawyers must understand how federal and state tax law impacts how assets are transferred to beneficiaries.

 For example, a lawyer should have a basic understanding of how the IRS taxes estates upon their transfer.
 Additionally, how the IRS taxes assets held in trust.
-In many ways, estate planners must engage in a game avoiding tax traps when establishing an estate plan.
+In many ways, estate planners must engage in a game of avoiding tax traps when establishing an estate plan.

 What is Estate Planning?

 When an individual dies, they leave an estate.
 This consists of all real and personal property owned by an individual at the time of their death.
 Just as the old saying goes, “you can’t take money with you,” an individual’s estate is left behind.
 The estate must be managed and distributed.

-Estate planning refers to the process through which an individual plan for the transfer of assets upon their death.
+Estate planning refers to the process through which an individual plans for the transfer of assets upon their death.
 An estate plan’s goal is to preserve the maximum amount of the estate as possible for the intended beneficiaries and heirs after paying creditors.
 Additionally, to satisfy any tax liability.
 An estate plan generally employs wills and trusts to preserve and transfer estate assets to beneficiaries and heirs.
 State law governs the creation, administration, and disposition of wills, trusts, and estates.